Module 5: The Synapse#

 Most brain synapses, neuromuscular junctions |

-In developing nervous system, electrical synapse is more common.
+In the developing nervous system, electrical synapse is more common.

 In developed nervous system, chemical synapse is more common.